ChrisPenner/rasa/docs/Building-An-Extension.md

 character to be pressed, if anything else is pressed we'll just do a simple `return ()` which does nothing.
-When someone presses 'y' then we we run `focusDo` which lifts a `BufAction` into an `Action` which operates over only the focused buffer.
+When someone presses 'y' then we we run `focusDo` which lifts a `BufAction` into an `Action` which operates over only the focused buffer(s).
 The `BufAction` that we're running is handled by `rangeDo_`.
 You'll notice we're using `rangeDo_`, which is a version of `rangeDo` which discards return values resulting in just `BufAction ()`.

 As we discovered earlier `rangeDo` takes a function over a range, which we've defined as `copier`.
-The next line `str <- (use range r . asString)` may be new to you even if you've written Haskell before, but it's using the [lens library](https://hackage.haskell.org/package/lens) to access state from within a `BufAction`.
-In this case we're using the `range` lens which accesses the text in a buffer within a given range.
+The next line `str <- getRange r` uses a rasa command `getRange` which just gets the text of a specific range from the buffer.
 There's a trick though, the text which comes out is actually a `YiString` which comes from the `Yi.Rope` library, we need to convert it to a string using `asString` so we can write it to file.
+We can do this by viewing it through the provided `asString` lens.
+Or you could `import qualified Yi.Rope as Y` and use `Y.toString`.
 On the next line we just append the text to the `copy-pasta.txt` file.

 Let's try it out.
 Hopefully it builds for you and you can test it out by moving the cursor around and pressing 'y' to write out the current character to the